Decision on Iran nuclear deal days away, ball in Tehran's court - France | Headlines

 Key bones of contention remain Iran's demand for a U.S. guarantee of no more sanctions or other punitive steps in future, and how and when to restore verifiable restrictions on Tehran's nuclear activity.
 The agreement curbed Iran's enrichment of uranium to make it harder for Tehran to develop material for nuclear weapons, in return for a lifting of international sanctions.

 The Islamic Republic has since rebuilt stockpiles of enriched uranium, refining it to higher fissile purity, close to weapons-grade, and installed advanced centrifuges to speed up enrichment.
-(Additional reporting by Jean-Stephane Brosse, editing by Mark Heinrich)
+(Additional reporting by Francois Murphy and Parisa Hefezi in Vienna, Jean-Stephane Brosse in Paris, editing by Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)